NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

 file is summarized in the following two sections.

 Note: Starting with release "_23.06_", CSV output uses escapes and quotes to avoid parsing errors.
-Spark's default CSV escape character is the backslash(`\`) but standard spreadsheets use the double quote(`"`).
+Spark's default CSV escape character is the backslash(`\`), but standard spreadsheets use the double quote(`"`).
-The Qualification tool output uses the double quote(`"`) escape character to avoid breaking spreadsheet software functionality, as a result the data source must be configured using `option("ESCAPE", "\"")` when reading the Qualification tool CSV files into Spark.
+The Qualification tool output uses the double quote(`"`) escape character to avoid breaking spreadsheet software functionality.
+As a result, the data source must be configured using `option("ESCAPE", "\"")` when reading the Qualification tool CSV files into Spark.

 #### Application Report Summary